メインコンテンツまでスキップ

 }

-AccelByte recommends defining the max value for any statistic code that will be used in the matching rule config.
-By configuring the maximum stats value, the matchmaking can normalize the stats attribute and put a better weight for the matching and rebalance process.
+AccelByte recommends defining the normalization_max value for any statistic code that will be used in the matching rule config.
+This allows the matchmaking service to normalize the values of stats, which in turn allows better prioritization and weighting across stat rules during the matching and team balancing processes.

 {